 As background the 2018 MiniMed 670G hybrid closed loop system was the first commercial “artificial pancreas technology,” using the 670G pump, the Guardian Sensor 3 continuous glucose monitor (CGM), and the MiniMed AID algorithm.
 When the 670G system is used in “auto-mode,” the algorithm controls basal insulin release every five minutes, while the user is responsible for bolus insulin delivery for meals and to correct high glucose levels.
-The MiniMed 770G uses the same algorithm and Guardian Sensor 3 CGM, but has a different pump: the MiniMed 780G pump.
+The MiniMed 770G uses the same algorithm and Guardian Sensor 3 CGM (which has a sensor life of seven days), but has a different pump: the MiniMed 780G pump.
 The 780G pump is Bluetooth-connected to allow the user and their care-partners to see glucose data on their phones; this sharing can be especially helpful for parents, who can see their child’s glucose levels on their phone in real-time.
 Medtronic is working to bring its advanced hybrid closed loop system, the MiniMed 780G, to market in the US.
 The 780G system will use the MiniMed 780G pump and the Guardian sensor 3 CGM with a new, highly-regarded algorithm to allow for automated correction boluses and a reduced glucose target.

 Here’s more information on the MiniMed 770G system that was just approved by the FDA in September:

 The pump in the 770G system is Bluetooth-connected, meaning users will be able to view pump data on their phones and upload data or update their pump wirelessly.